Melbourne Rebels ditched by Super Rugby over financial woes

-Australian Super Rugby outfit Melbourne Rebels have been dropped from the competition due to financial difficulties.
+Australian Super outfit Melbourne Rebels have been dropped from the competition due to financial difficulties.

-Staff and players were told of the decision before flying to Fiji for their final regular-season match on Saturday.
+Staff and players were told of the decision before flying to for their regular-season match on Saturday.

 The Rebels, who lie seventh in the table, have reached the playoffs for the first time since being founded in 2011.